mariuzka/covid19_sim/README.md

 - Bavaria: `"run_simulation_experiment_BY.py"`
 - Saarland: `"run_simulation_experiment_SL.py"`

-The number of replications per scenario is preconfigured to a value of 60, which leads to a total runtime of several days if executed on a single core.
+The number of replications per scenario is preconfigured to a value of 60, which could lead to a total runtime of several days if executed on a single core.
 Therefore it is recommended to change the parameter `parallel` from `False` to `True` in order to parallelize one simulation experiment on up to 10 cores (*please note that if running the simulation under windows, the attempt to parallelize might fail*).